 Here you can find general information of the Department of Informatics; at the pages of your study program, e.g. here for Master's Informatics you find more specific information.

-Each summer semester we invite you to a meeting where we inform about (almost) everything around the master's thesis - in English.
+Likewise we invite you to a meeting where we inform about (almost) everything around the master's thesis - in English.
+This event also takes place every semester.

 Please observe the announcements.
 There is also a blog on theses by Elmar Jürgens, the speaker of these meetings; here you can also find a recorded version of his talk on May 6th, 2015.
 Please note that it might be difficult to understand it without having attended one of these meetings.